 Nidra’s deep countoured eye pockets and soft material help the mask to sit more lightly on the face, which helps achieve a more lightproof fit on more testers’ faces compared with the other sleep masks we tested.
 Nidra’s strap is a little more forgiving on the larger-headed than the competition’s because of its wider temple-to-temple coverage as well. —Meghan Miner

 Disposable earplugs can help block the sounds of noisy neighbors or your roommate’s personal business while you study or sleep.
-That’s why we spent several hours researching new contenders and tested four top-rated models while sleeping in a house that was next to an airport in order to determine that Mack’s Ultra Soft Foam earplugs are the best earplugs for most people.
+We spent several hours researching new earplug contenders and recently tested three top-rated models before determining that Mack’s Slim Fit Soft Foam Earplugs are the best earplugs for most people.

-These earplugs’ 32-decibel noise-reduction rating was one of the highest among the models I tested.
-According to Cooper Safety, that’s enough to reduce the volume of a gas lawnmower to that of a normal conversation.
-What made the Mack’s earplugs so effective is the fact that I could insert them and rest assured that they would stay in the whole night.
-Meanwhile, the Howard Leight LPF-1 and MAX1 might be favorites from crowdsourced sleep-aid review site Sleep Like the Dead, but they would inevitably fall out in the middle of the night.
+These earplugs’ 37.1-decibel noise-reduction rating was one of the highest among the models we tested.
+According to Cooper Safety, that’s enough to reduce the volume of a gas lawn mower to a noise level just above moderate rainfall.
+What made these Mack’s earplugs so effective is the fact that we could insert them and rest assured that they would stay in the whole night—although one tester couldn’t get them to fit and preferred Flents Quiet Time earplugs, which reduced noise nearly as well.
+Meanwhile, the Howard Leight LPF-1 and MAX1 might be favorites on the crowdsourced sleep-aid review site Sleep Like The Dead, but in our 2016 round of testing, they inevitably fell out in the middle of the night.
 Thus, they failed to block out the noise of planes landing and taking off throughout the night, despite the MAX1’s 33-decibel noise-reduction rating.
-The Howard Leights also made my ears ache on occasion, whereas the Mack’s earplugs have a tapered shape that was consistently comfortable night after night. —Erica Ogg
+The Howard Leight plugs also made one tester’s ears ache on occasion, whereas the Mack’s Slim Fit earplugs had a tapered-cylinder shape that proved to be consistently comfortable for our 2017 four-person test panel. —Erica Ogg

 When you’re in college, a reading light can come in handy, especially if your roommate goes to bed early.
 After testing three top-rated lights, we recommend the Mighty Bright XtraFlex2.
 Once you compare it with the competition, you can easily see why the XtraFlex2 has been the best-selling book light on Amazon for several years now.
 On its low brightness setting, it emits just enough light for personal reading but not so much that it will leak into your roommate’s space if they’re trying to sleep.
 And on the high brightness setting, the light is perfect for searching under the bed for a lost object.
 We can’t say the same for the ultra-bright Energizer LED Book Light or the too-dim Mighty Bright TravelFlex.
 What’s more, the XtraFlex2 supports 28 hours of reading time on three AAAs whereas the Energizer lasts only 10 hours.